microsoft/ivy/doc/proving.md

 Notice that the proof works backward from conclusions to premises.

-A note on matching: There may be many ways to match a given proof goal to the conclusion of a rule.
+A note on matching: There may be many ways to match a given proof goal to the conclusion of a schema.
 Different matches can result in different sub-goals, which may affect whether a proof succeeds.
 IVy doesn't attempt to verify that the match it finds is unique.
 For this reason, when it isn't obvious there there is a single match, it